- What Is “Print on Demand” and How It Works

-- POD allows you to sell online using a 3rd party drop-shipping model, without the need to keep inventory, handle, or ship products yourself.
+- POD allows you to start selling using a 3rd party drop-shipping model, without the need to keep inventory, handle, or ship products yourself.

 - It’s the most economical means of starting an online business and sourcing products.

-- Easily create a wide variety of custom products, from coffee mugs to t-shirts, designed specifically for your target market.
+- Easily create custom products, from coffee mugs to t-shirts, designed specifically for your target market.

-- Helps you create and test new products quickly.
+- Helps you create designs and test new products quickly.

-- Add new, ready-to-sell, products to your store in minutes.
+- Add new, ready-to-sell, quality products to your store in minutes.

 - Offer products for the newest trends while they’re still hot.